amsa-code/risky/behaviour-detector/curve-fitting.md

 The problem does need precise definition though particularly as any optimization based on a distance function needs to make sense of distance across space *and* time and needs to consider the expected movement distribution (speed and direction changes) of the target in the domain.

-Below is a start on the problem only and work on the issue due to other priorities.
+Below is a start on the problem only.
+Work on this issue has stopped due to other priorities.

 ## Definition
 Each detection can be described by the tuple *(x, y, t, &delta;)* where